vsiryi/EugeneYemchinski/Readme.md

 # Chess Web
-An exercise in browser-based data management and presentation
+An exercise in browser-based data management and presentation.

 ## Introduction
 This exercise is meant to demonstrate front-end skills (HTML, CSS, JavaScript).
 To that end, the goal is to build